The Prologue, 1-20

 “I am alive for ever and ever!” – ‘The Jesus who was born into our world, and who lived and died in first-century Palestine, also rose from the dead, is now alive for ever, and is available and accessible to his people.
 Jesus Christ is not to be relegated, like other religious leaders, to history and the history books.
 He is not dead and gone, finished or fosslized.
 He is alive and active.
 He calls us to follow him, and he offers himself to us as our indwelling and transforming Saviour.’
 (Stott, Authentic Christianity, 66)

 “I hold the keys of death and Hades” – ‘The world of the dead is pictured as having gates which are normally kept locked so that once departed spirits have passed through they have no way back to the land of the living.
 Jesus, however, inspires hope by letting us know that he holds the keys to those gates.
 He alone can unlock death’s gates, release departed spirits out of Hades and rejoin them with a physical body.’
 (David Lawrence, Heaven – It’s Not The End Of The World, p 85)

-Rev 1:20 The mystery of the seven stars that you saw in my right hand and of the seven golden lampstands is this: The seven stars are the angels of the seven churches, and the seven lampstands are the seven churches.
+1:19 Therefore write what you saw, what is, and what will be after these things.
+1:20 The mystery of the seven stars that you saw in my right hand and the seven golden lampstands is this: The seven stars are the angels of the seven churches and the seven lampstands are the seven churches.

 The angels of the seven churches – These are often taken to be either guardian angels or human leaders of the churches.
 But it is unlikely that an angel can share responsibility for the sins of a church, and the alternative explanation is contrary to the usage of the time.
 Hemer (NBD) tentatively suggests that ‘the ‘angel’ is perhaps something like a heavenly counterpart of the church.
 In practice we may visualize this as amounting to a personification of the church, even if this does less than justice to the connotations of the original concept.’